White House slams ad showing Obama-Chavez 'kiss'

 The ad also depicts an amorous German Chancellor Angela Merkel and French President Nicolas Sarkozy, who have butted heads over a European debt plan, as well as Pope Benedict kissing a male imam on the mouth.

 Benetton withdrew the ad after the Vatican protested on Wednesday.
-The Vatican is taking legal action to stop distribution of the image.
+[ID:nL5E7MG4TA] The Vatican is taking legal action to stop distribution of the image.
+[ID:nL5E7MH2G2]